FreeAhuraBird/dsd_repo/README.md

    - Replace `<branch-name>` with the name of the branch you're working on.
    -
 2. **Commit Frequently**:
-   - After each coding session or when you make significant changes, commit your changes to the repository.
+   - After each coding session or when you make significant changes, commit your changes to the repository (feature branch).
 This ensures that other participants can access your work and collaborate effectively.
    - Use descriptive commit messages to provide context about the changes you've made.

 3. **Collaboration**: